 Don’t be afraid of repetition.
 Repetition is good!
 Particularly for under 5s, who often thrive on the same stories and TV programmes for weeks.
 It works well to use a resource such as Tiddliwinks where there are plenty of ideas to be able to do the same story for a month, repeating the same activities, perhaps adding one or two new ones if you have 3-5 year olds.

 8 Encourage and equip parents

 Most parents of under 5s feel inadequate, and a kind word goes a long way, and can have as much impact on the life of the child as what you do directly with the child.
 I’ve found that helping parents find easy ways to share their faith with their children is a gift.
 You could do this by inviting them into your group to share some of the activities you do together, or giving them something to play with their child at home.
 Parents might appreciate an informal library or even bookshop of great under 5s Christian books, or being given things to help them help their child in parts of a church service which are not currently accessible to them.
-YOu might like to check out Under 5s GodVenture52.

 9 Pray with and for them.

 It’s easy when working with young children to switch off and do things with and for them, rather than seeing them as on the same journey as us.
 Children loved to be involved, and finding ways to pray without talking allows even the youngest child to get involved.
 I’ve been amazed watching my own children pray, and seeing God respond to their prayers in ways I could not!

 This should be the case, but often the under 5s is viewed more of a childcare operation than a spiritual event.
 And sometimes the nappies and the play dough can seem to drown out the voice of God, but God says if we seek Him, we’ll find Him.
 So let’s ask Him to be there, and expect Him to be active in their lives of our youngest children.